ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 ##### SQL Package
 - Improved the `queryRow()` function to support union return types
-- Improved parameterised query to support escaped backtick as insertions.
+- Improved the parameterized query to support the escaped backtick as insertions

 ##### Log Package
 - Added `error:StackFrame[]` as a key-value pair type